-The Motorola Moto G has taken the place of the Nexus 4 as the best cheapest phone around, making it the perfect phone for beginner users or even those who just hate bloatware and want a phone they can easily root.
+The Motorola Moto G has taken the place of the Nexus 4 as the best budget phone around, making it the perfect phone for beginner users or even those who just hate bloatware and want a phone they can easily root.
 Though the Moto G wasn’t jam packed full of pre-installed software, there are some features that beginners or newbies to the Motorola line might still not know about.
-Here are our top 5 tips and tricks for new Moto G owners.
+Here are some of our top tips for Moto G owners old and new.

 How to set up a cool live wallpaper

 Motorola comes with a bunch of nifty looking live wallpapers that were built right into the phone.
 By accessing the Settings menu, which can be located either in your Quick Settings or via the app drawer, simply scroll down under the subcategory 'Device', tap on Display and select Wallpaper.
 You have the choice of choosing from the phone’s gallery, normal wallpapers or live wallpapers.
 Some of the Moto G’s live wallpapers are also found on other smartphone devices, like the Galaxy S3, such as Bubbles and Phase Beam.
 My personal favorite is Nexus.

 - Find out what are the best Moto G cases.

 How to take a screenshot with the Moto G